 About Nathan Englander

-Nathan Englander’s short fiction has appeared in The New Yorker, The Atlantic, and numerous anthologies, including The Best American Short Stories and The O. Henry Prize Stories.
-Englander is the author of the novel The Ministry of Special Cases and… More about Nathan Englander
+NATHAN ENGLANDER’s short fiction has appeared in The New Yorker, The Atlantic, and numerous anthologies, including The Best American Short Stories and The O. Henry Prize Stories.
+Englander is the author of the novel The Ministry of Special Cases and the story collection For the Relief of Unbearable Urges,… More about Nathan Englander

 Published by Random House Audio Mar 20, 2007| 60 Minutes| ISBN 9780739342411